1. Overview

 f_tell(fil_id) |

-args: return: <Number> |
+Arguments: Return: <Number> |

-Get file pointer position. |
+Returns the current file pointer position. |

-9. Real Time Clock (RTC)
+9. Real-Time Clock (RTC)

 9.1.
-RTC API in sys object
+RTC API in the sys

-/* Set current time to 2020-12-31 23:30:0 */
+/* Set the current time to 2020-12-31 23:30:00 */

 sys.rtc(2020, 12, 31, 23, 30, 0);